lorenzoscottb/txt2space/README.md

 # Txt2Space

-Load, explore and run basic operation on continuous (semantic) spaces from .txt format
+Load, explore and run basic operation on continuous (semantic) spaces saved in the txt format

 Some supported functions and test:
 - cosine similarity